publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s415.md

 [Pub.
 L. 92–5, title II, § 201(e)][/us/pl/92/5/s201/e], Mar.
 17, 1971, [85 Stat.
 9][/us/stat/85/9], provided that:

-> “The amendments made by this section \[amending this section and [section 403 of this title][/us/usc/t42/s403]\] shall apply with respect to monthly benefits under title II of the Social Security Act \[this subchapter\] for months after December 1970 and with respect to lump-sum death payments under such title in the case of deaths occurring in and after the month in which this Act is enacted \[March 1971\].”
+> “The amendments made by this section \[amending this section and [section 403 of this title][/us/usc/t42/s403]\] shall apply with respect to monthly benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after December 1970 and with respect to lump-sum death payments under such title in the case of deaths occurring in and after the month in which this Act is enacted \[March 1971\].”

     Amendment by [section 203(a)(4) of Pub.
 L. 92–5][/us/pl/92/5/s203/a/4] applicable only with respect to calendar years after 1971, see [section 203(c) of Pub.
 L. 92–5][/us/pl/92/5/s203/c], set out as a note under [section 409 of this title][/us/usc/t42/s409].